 Dehydrated Beef Jerky Treat Making Tips and Tricks

-- Although jerky is often kept at room temperature, we freeze and keep small quantities in the fridge to be on the safer side.
-Since homemade dog jerky doesn’t use preservatives and isn’t heavily salted like human jerky, it’s more vulnerable to spoilage.
+- Jerky is often kept at room temperature, but we like to freeze our jerky treats.
+Since homemade dog jerky doesn’t use preservatives and isn’t heavily salted, it’s more vulnerable to spoilage.
 See our storage tips for dehydrated dog treats for more information.